 This gene, however, is not limited to purebred dogs.
 All dogs with the dominant form of this gene (such as chihuahuas) will develop cloudiness in their eyes at a young age.

-Your dog’s eyes may appear cloudy in some cases, but that doesn’t mean he has an eye problem.
+Your dog’s eyes may appear cloudy sometimes, but that doesn’t mean he has an eye problem.
 Just because your dog’s eyes are cloudy does not mean it’s anything serious.
 The cloudiness caused by ageing is entirely harmless and permanent.
-Your dog may need to wear protective goggles when he plays outside to keep his eyes safe.
+Your dog may need protective goggles when playing outside to keep his eyes safe.

 The Solution for a Dog’s Cloudy Eyes

 The only solution for a dog’s cloudy eyes is surgical removal.
 Surgery to clear away the scar tissue or remove cataracts without damaging the sight-giving retina is possible, but surgery can be expensive.
 Ask your vet about alternatives before making any decisions.

 If the “spectacle” gene causes your dog’s cloudy eyes, there isn’t much you can do.

 Some Preventative Measures for Dogs with Clouded Eyes